 - Pests – existing pests in the soil may attack new turf

-- Weeds – ditto for pests.
-Pernicious weeds need to be destroyed or they will push through new turf
+- Weeds – pernicious weeds need to be destroyed or they will push through new turf

-Let’s look at some of those things in more detail……
+Let’s look at some of these in more detail.

-As an analogy, look at me with my wallpaper.
-If my old wallpaper is damp or lifting off the wall, I won’t cure that problem by sticking more paper on top of it.
-The wall will still be damp and the new paper will soon start to bubble and lift along with the old stuff.
-I will have wasted my time and money.
+To use the wallpaper analogy once more, if your old wallpaper is damp or lifting off the wall, sticking more paper on top of it won’t cure that problem.
+The wall will still be damp and the new paper will soon start to bubble and lift along with the old stuff, creating a waste of time and money.

-By lifting all of the old vegetation off your lawn you’ll be taking away weeds, grass plants that aren’t suited to the conditions, diseased grass and possible a good few pests too.
+By lifting all of the old vegetation off your lawn you’ll be taking away weeds, grass and plants that aren’t suited to the conditions, as well as diseased grass and possibly a good few pests too.

-Things like leatherjackets and chafer grubs live just below the surface of the soil and eat the roots of your grass.
-If these are the cause of your lawn’s demise, you need to discover them and remove them.
+Pests such as leather jackets and chafer grubs live just below the surface of the soil and eat the roots of your grass.
+If these are the cause of your lawn’s demise, it will be better to find them and treat them effectively.

-Laying the right turf for your project will mean that it can cope with the conditions in your garden and with your lifestyle.
-If your old lawn was mossy and weak, the chances are that your garden is shady.
-A shade tolerant turf would reduce the chances of those problems cropping up in the future.
+Laying the right turf for your project will mean that it can cope with the conditions in your garden and your lifestyle.
+If your old lawn was mossy and weak, the chances are that your garden is shady, and a shade-tolerant turf like Shadesman+ Lawn Turf would reduce the chances of those problems cropping up in the future.

 No!
-If you’re unable to lift your old lawn – try renovating it instead.
-That’s scarifying, aerating, topdressing and over-seeding…still a lot of work and it’ll take time to see the results but things rarely happen quickly in nature.
+If you’re unable to lift your old lawn, try renovating it instead.
+Start with scarifying, aerating, topdressing and overseeding.
+It will need some work and patience but the results will be well worthwhile.
+Things rarely happen quickly in nature after all.